Dot gov

 Kids and families

-Renewal messaging has been created to help target the kids and families member audience.
-Resources help highlight the need for adults with children to renew their healthcare, even if they think they no longer qualify--their kids still might.
+- Adults with children are encouraged to renew their health care, even if they think they no longer qualify--their kids still might.

 Download: